Katarina189/AI-agent/README.md

-# 🚀 AI Travel Agent (Agent1)
+# 🚀 AI Travel Agent

 ## 🌍 Project Overview

 This Jupyter Notebook (`agent1.ipynb`) is an implementation of an AI-based travel assistant from scratch.
-The goal of the project is to build an AI agent capable of executing tasks iteratively through the **Think-Act-Learn** cycle.
+The goal of my project is to build an AI agent capable of executing tasks iteratively through the **Think-Act-Learn** cycle.
 The agent follows the **ReAct** pattern, where it reasons about a problem, takes action based on observations, and refines its approach iteratively.

 The project does not rely on **LangGraph** but instead implements a foundational AI agent architecture using Python libraries.